apache/gobblin/gobblin-docs/data-management/Gobblin-Retention.md

 ### 5. Time based Hive Retention
 Gobblin supports retention for a hive partitioned table.
 Partitions older than n days can be dropped using this policy.
-The job can optionally choose to NOT delete the data pointed by the partition and only deregister the hive partition.
-By default the job also deletes data associated with the partition.
+A job can optionally choose to delete data associated with the partition.
+By default the job does NOT delete data.
+It only drops the hive partition.

 <pre>